-It may be concluded that both ISO/IEC 17020 and ISO/IEC 17025 require the method used to be appropriate, but that ISO/IEC 17025 is more explicit about what type of validation activities are expected to be performed in order to support the statement of appropriateness.
+It may be concluded that both ISO/IEC 17020 and ISO/IEC 17025 require the method used to be appropriate, but that ISO/IEC 17025 is more explicit about the extent of validation activities expected to be performed in order to support the statement of appropriateness.

-- (c) In clause 5 of ISO/IEC 17025 under the title "Assuring the quality of test and calibration results" it is stated that: - The laboratory shall have quality control procedures for monitoring the validity of tests and calibrations undertaken.
-The resulting data shall be recorded in such a way that trends are detectable and, where practicable, statistical techniques shall be applied to the reviewing of the results.
-This monitoring shall be planned and reviewed and may include, but not be limited to, the following:
+- (c) In clause 7.7 of ISO/IEC 17025 under the title "Ensuring the validity of results" it is stated that: - The laboratory shall have a procedure for monitoring the validity of results.
+The resulting data shall be recorded in such a way that trends are detectable and, where practicable, statistical techniques shall be applied to review the results.